 - Harvest Management: traditional hunting as performed during state regulated hunting seasons.

 - Hazing: The sound of gun fire disperses the target animal without killing or harming it.

 - Firearms: Use gunpowder or other flammable or explosive propellant.
-Shotguns, rifles fall under this category.
+Shotguns and rifles fall under this category.

-- Non-firearms: Use mechanical or pressure to propel the projectile.
+- Non-firearms: Use mechanical means or pressure to propel the projectile.
 Air rifles and compound bows fall under this category.

 - Ancillary devices: Include equipment to assist the shooter in hitting the target.
 Scopes and night vision goggles fall under this category.